In this episode, I want to share with you how to start building your platform (aka your audience) for your business.

 This is where you make those tiny adjustments and really focus on improving conversion, sign-up rates, and effective list nurturing.

 As you can see, list-growth changes at the different stages of business.
 That is why I have created my special list building freebie.
 I think that a lot of coaches and strategists out there are teaching advanced list building strategies to people who are in startup, and it’s not an appropriate strategy for their business stage.

-I’ve created this 45-minute Masterclass on how to grow your list on autopilot – AND it breaks the strategies into business stages.
+I’ve created this super short and sharp training on how to grow your audience – AND it breaks the strategies into business stages.

-You can grab it for free at tashcorbin.com/autopilot
+You can grab it for free at tashcorbin.com/audience

 Until next time, I cannot WAIT to see you SHINE.